milestonesys/mipsdk-samples-component/ConfigAccessViaSDK/README.md

 -   Access to Milestone-owned configuration, for example, servers and cameras groups
 -   A simple drill down of all Items via the Item.GetChildren() method.
--   Able to launch the ItemPicker dialog to select one or more cameras from the loaded configuration.
+-   Launching the ItemPicker dialog to select one or more cameras from the loaded configuration.

 ## Using